openLRSng/openLRSng/README.md

 RECEIVER HW:
 ============
   - Flytron openLRS RX
-  - OrangeRX UHF
+  - OrangeRX UHF RX

   RSSI outputted at 'first' connector (marked as RSSI on OrangeRX) 500Hz PWM signal.
+To make this analog you can use a simple RC filtter (R=10kOhm C=100nF).

-  Rest are parallel PWM outputs for channel1-8 (50Hz)
+  CH1-CH8 are parallel PWM outputs for channel1-8 (50Hz)

-  To enable PPM mode connect a jumpper between ch1 and ch2 (second and third column).
-PPM is outputted on 6th column (ch5).
+  To enable PPM mode connect a 'bind jumpper' between CH8 and GND.
+PPM is outputted on 6th column (CH5).
+In PPM mode channles 1-6 are available at CH1-CH4,CH6,CH7.

 SOFTWARE CONFIGURATION:
 =======================